HussainAther/philosophy/causality/contextualemergence.md

 given by the vertical relation (the downward relation of neural states from higher-level mental constraints).
 Psychophysical neutral elementary entities are composed to sets of such entities that depend on the composition of these sets in a way they acquire mental or physical properties.
-The psychophysically neutral domain does not have elementary entiteis waiting to be composed, but, rather, has one overarching whole to be decomposed into its parts.
+The psychophysically neutral domain does not have elementary entities waiting to be composed, but, rather, has one overarching whole to be decomposed into its parts.
 The mental and material from a psychophysicall neutral whole causes a contextual emergence that requires a new technical explanation and a metaphysical one.